kiranshashiny/Node.js_MongoDB_Express_Database/README.md

 npm install express
 npm install mongodb

+### To run the code

+	npm init

+	node app.js

-npm 3.0.8 is required for running this successfully.
+mongodb 3.0.8 is required for running this successfully.

 	$ npm install mongodb@3.0.8
 	npm WARN nodetest@1.0.0 No description